swiftlang/swift-org-website/install/macos/index.md

 7. Debugging: Xcode provides powerful debugging tools to help you identify and fix problems.
 You can set breakpoints, inspect variables, and step through your code with the debugger.
 8. Stop Execution: To stop the execution of your Swift project, click the **Stop** button in Xcode.

-### Server-side programming and command-line tool development

-**Swift Package Manager (SwiftPM)** - [Swift Package Manager](https://www.swift.org/documentation/package-manager/) is a command-line tool for managing the distribution of Swift code.
-It is integrated with the Swift compiler and allows you to easily add dependencies and build Swift packages.
-SwiftPM is commonly used for managing dependencies in Swift server-side projects and command-line tools.

-**Vapor** - [Vapor](https://www.swift.org/getting-started/vapor-web-server/) is a popular server-side Swift framework that provides tools and libraries for building web servers and APIs in Swift.
-It offers features like routing, middleware, and template engines, making it easier to develop server-side applications in Swift.

-**Hummingbird** - [Hummingbird](https://swiftpackageindex.com/hummingbird-project/hummingbird) is also a server-side Swift framework that provides a variety of tools and libraries to streamline the development process.

-**Command-line tools** - You can build a [command line tool](https://www.swift.org/getting-started/cli-swiftpm/) or use [Xcode](https://itunes.apple.com/app/xcode/id497799835), or any text editor to write Swift scripts.
-Compile and run Swift scripts directly in the Terminal using the swiftc command.
-Swift scripts are useful for automating tasks, processing data, or creating utilities on the command line.

-**Docker and Swift images** - You can run Swift applications within [Docker containers](https://www.swift.org/install/linux/) using [Swift Docker images](https://hub.docker.com/_/swift/).
-Docker provides a way to package, distribute, and run Swift applications consistently across different environments.

 ## Build your first app

 To start creating apps, let’s first clone the Swift repository.
 Then, we’ll explore examples using Swift with Xcode, Swift Playgrounds, and Vapor.